MediaComem/comem-archidep/subjects/cli/README.md

 $> rubbish
 bash: rubbish: command not found
 ```
-> This means that the CLI failed to found the executable named `rubbish` in any of the directories where it looked.
+> This means that the CLI failed to find the executable named `rubbish` in any
+> of the directories where it looked.

 The list of the directories (and their paths) in which the CLI searches is stored in the `PATH` environment variable, each of them being separated with a `:`.